No, our Chicago personal injury lawyers represent injured pedestrians on a contingency fee basis.

 Think You Cannot Afford Experienced Representation For Your Pedestrian Accident Claim?
 Thank Again!

-Rosenfeld Injury Lawyers represents injured pedestrians in Illinois regardless of their financial status.
+Rosenfeld Injury Lawyers LLC represents injured pedestrians in Illinois regardless of their financial status.
 We do this because we believe in your rights and are committed to securing them to the fullest extent possible under the law.
 Plus, we can work at no-cost until the suit is over and you are satisfied.
-Call the Rosenfeld Injury Lawyers now and hear how we can begin building a case for your recovery.
+Call the Rosenfeld Injury Lawyers LLC now and hear how we can begin building a case for your recovery.

 For additional information see the following pages: